What is Amazon Web Services (AWS)?

-Amazon Web Services (AWS) is something you’re probably aware of, but not everyone knows what AWS does and how important it is to the modern internet.
+Amazon Web Services (AWS) (opens in new tab) is something you’re not necessarily aware of; not everyone knows just how important it is to the modern internet.

 Most of the best web hosting (opens in new tab) services rely on AWS in at least some capacity, and many of them are essentially just resellers of AWS services.
 In this article, we’ll look at what AWS is and take a more focused look at AWS hosting, one of the types of services AWS offers.